Priyankakri8893/Products_Management_Project/README.md

   6) We will repeat steps from Step 1 to Step 5 for each feature in this project.
 - This project is divided into 4 features namely User, Product, Cart and Order.
 You need to work on a single feature at a time.
 Once that is completed as per above mentioned steps.
 You will be instructed to move to next Feature.
 - In this project we are changing how we send token with a request.
 Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
-- Create a group database `groupXDatabase`.
-You can clean the db you previously used and resue that.
-- This time each group should have a *single git branch*.
-Branch name should follow the naming convention `project/productsManagement`
-- Follow the naming conventions exactly as instructed.

 ## FEATURE I - User